 Theoretically, TripWhat makes it possible to share your finds using the “Link” button on the top right corner of the map.
 Unfortunately, this link is often dead, so I wouldn’t send it along without checking it first.

 For this review, I was only looking at TripWhat’s Web app.
-The service also comes as an iPhone app, which includes the option to save your favorite activities and places to your trips, thus creating your very own mini travel guide which you can always refer back to.
+The service also comes as an iPhone app [No Longer Available], which includes the option to save your favorite activities and places to your trips, thus creating your very own mini travel guide which you can always refer back to.
 The app could be even more useful while on the road.
 Don’t worry, Android users, TripWhat will soon be available for you as well.

 TripWhat doesn’t offer any information you won’t find on other websites, but if you’re trying to make plans and don’t know where to start, it’s going to be a huge help.
 Just enter the name of the city, and you’re good to go.
 The hardest part of the process is going to be choosing which fun thing to do!